 B.S., Music, Johnson University (Knoxville, TN)

 Mr. Boyer has taught piano for over 50 years and been a part of the YMV family for many years, teaching since 2013.
 He has been a full-time pastor since 1980 and has spent 20 years in various roles including church pianist, choir director, and worship leader.
 Mr. Boyer studied piano with Dr. Vernon Overmyer at the University of Southern California, was a finalist with the Orange Symphony Young Artist Competition, and was a soloist with the Long Beach Community College Orchestra and Palomar Community Orchestra.
-He and his wife, Tina, have six children and 12 grandchildren.
+He and his wife, Tina, have six children, 13 grandchildren and 4 great-grandchildren (if anyone’s counting).

 • Dr. Christopher Card